Wealth Club – Compelling investments for experienced investors

 Performance

-Since its inception in 2011, the Par EIS fund has invested £48.3 million in 56 investee companies and has generated exit proceeds of £6.4 million, with a remaining portfolio balance of £54.2 million (September 2024).
+Since inception in 2012 the Par EIS and KI EIS funds have invested £61.8 million in 59 companies and generated exit proceeds of £9.3 million, with a remaining portfolio balance of £54.7 million (October 2025).

 Performance per £100 invested per tax year